World News | 47 Dead, Dozens Feared Missing as Storm Lashes Philippines | LatestLY

 Several domestic flights have also been cancelled, stranding thousands of passengers.

+At mid-day, the storm was tracked over the central province of Marinduque with sustained winds of 95 kilometres (59 miles) per hour and gusts of up to 130 kph (81 mph) and moving southwestward toward the densely populated capital, Manila, forecasters said.

-Dozens of provinces and cities were under storm alerts including the capital, Manila, which could be hit directly by the storm later Saturday, Vicente Manalo, who heads the government's weather agency, told the AP.
+Dozens of provinces and cities were under storm alerts including Manila, which could be hit directly by the storm later Saturday, Vicente Manalo, who heads the government's weather agency, told the AP.

-More than 7,000 people were protectively evacuated away from the path of the storm, which was not expected to strengthen into a typhoon as it approached land, government forecasters and other officials said.
+More than 7,000 people were protectively evacuated away from the path of the storm, which was not expected to strengthen into a typhoon after it blew inland, government forecasters and other officials said.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)